vitcon-lonton/react-native-iconly/README.md

 **react-native-iconly** is a fork of react-iconly that is very half-assedly put together and rushed to completion with a using some very manual scripts.
 It uses react-native-svg as a substitute for the original html svg backend.
 It also has types.

 ## READ THIS
 This was very quickly put together.
 Some things may not work.
 Use at your own discretion.
-I may update this on the future.
+I may update this in the future.

 ## Based on Iconly Essential Icons [Iconly v2](https://ui8.net/piqodesign/products/iconly-essential-icons)